Opinion

 What will the arts look like under Mayor De Blasio?
 "Populist," the New York Times concluded on Monday, a full two days before Bill put his hand on FDR's old Bible and promised to champion the huddled masses.

-In last week’s Village Voice, critic Christian Viveros-Faune wrote what would have been a great review of the current Llyn Foulkes retrospective at the New Museum — if he hadn’t started the piece with an inexplicable three-paragraph screed against outsider art.
+Apparently we do.
+From an art critic, of all people.
+In last week's Village Voice, critic Christian Viveros-Faune wrote what would have been a great review of the current Llyn Foulkes retrospective at the New Museum — if he hadn't started the piece with an inexplicable three-paragraph screed against

 At one point, Arts & Labor member Blithe Riley, who was in the audience at the round table, made a comment about “freaking out a little.”
 This highlighted the disconnect between the political and social aspirations of Arts & Labor and the general role of art critics for me.

 Last Thursday night at Housing Works Bookstore, Occupy Wall Street affinity group Arts & Labor organized a panel of New York art writers to discuss the labor of art criticism.
-Village Voice and New York Times critic Martha Schwendener opened the round table with the question, “What is the labor of writing?”
-Schwendener and Arts and Labor proposed a discussion about the working conditions of art criticism in an effort to dispel some prevailing myths, which she framed as power, authority, and allure.
-She then started things off with an open question to the panel about how they became art critics.
+Village Voice and New York Times critic Martha Schwendener opened the round table with the question, “What is the labor of w

-With “sensitive to art and its discontents” written into the blogazine’s sub-header, Hyperallergic is no strange to contemporary art controversy, but we decided to ask 11 New York-based artists, critics and curators what they considers the most important and urgent controversy in visual art at the moment.
+With “sensitive to art and its discontents” written into the blogazine’s sub-header, Hyperallergic is no strange to contemporary art controversy, but we decided to ask 11 New York-based artists, critics and curators what they considers the most important and urgent controversy in visual art at the m